Get answers for your health queries from top Doctors for FREE!

 Through port₹2,10,000 ($3,000) – ₹2,80,000 ($4,000)

-How you will be receiving chemotherapy, Your doctor will decide based on the type, stage of cancer, and the health of the patient.
+Your doctor will decide how you will receive chemotherapy based on the type and stage of cancer and the patient's health.

 Knowing in detail the additional costs of chemotherapy will help you plan your treatment finances better.

-What are the additional costs for Chemotherapy in India?
+What are the additional costs of chemotherapy in India?

-The chemotherapy charges in India accompanied by your doctor generally recommends the tests mentioned above the cost of chemo drugs and how it is accompanied also includes several other costs.
+The chemotherapy charges in India, accompanied by your doctor's recommendation, generally include the tests mentioned above.
+The cost of chemo drugs and how they are accompanied also includes several other costs.

 The additional costs include the charges before the treatment starts and the expenses after the chemotherapy session ends.